• Skip to main content

 Many of our students participate in private sports teams and clubs which compete across the APAC region.
 Sports clubs available in Singapore include rugby, basketball, martial arts, gymnastics, speed stacking, and football.

 Additionally, every morning at Winstedt starts with a morning fitness activity to improve concentration and focus in class.
 These activities include athletic circuits around the quad, Zumba or Yoga in the auditorium.
-And all students have weekly Physical Education (PE) sessions scheduled into their timetables.
+Students have access to Physical Education (P.E.) and sports activities throughout the school year.

 For more details, visit our Beyond the Classroom page.